-Problem Corrective Action RDY LED of a WAN port is off Check if the WAN port is connected to an external modem/ISDN TA.
-Check if LINE 1 or LINE 2 is connected to a telephone line.
+Troubleshooting Corrective Action RDY LED of a WAN Port is not ON Check if the WAN port is connected to an external modem/ISDN TA.
 Check if the power of the external modem/ISDN TA is turned on.

 14.3 Problems with the LAN Interface